-We are all aware that there is a fine line between inspiration and plagiarism but it’s a line that many companies, well established or otherwise, are happy to cross, if they think they can get away with it.
+There is a fine line between inspiration and plagiarism.
+It’s a line that many companies, well established or otherwise, are happy to cross, if they think they can get away with it.

 Read on to find out what you can do to stop getting plagiarised and protect your designs.